-Now, I’m not suggesting that this is what always happens at urgent care clinics, but it does raise the question: what should you do if your child gets injured in an accident this summer, the most busy trauma season of the year?
+Now, I’m not suggesting that this is what always happens at urgent care clinics, but it does raise the question: what should you do if your child gets injured in an accident this summer, the busiest trauma season of the year?

 According to a recent article in the Chicago Tribune, if the injury looks serious–if it involves a broken bone, a deep cut, severe bleeding, an allergic reaction, a serious fall or difficulty breathing–doctors recommend the emergency room as your first choice.